Adult Learning Program - West Neighbourhood House

-The Adult Learning Program provides welcoming and supportive one-to-one and small group learning for adults who want to improve their reading, writing, math or computer skills.
+The Adult Learning Program provides welcoming and supportive one-to-one and small group learning for adults who want to improve their:

 We work with adults of all ages to help you reach your learning goals and move on to your next steps.